TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 <img src="PicoAmp2/picoamp2-win10b.jpg" height="100" />
 </p>

-Also read the text document **Set-i2s-pins-values.txt** in the PcoAmp2 folder, which explains why the sctanf Pico Amp 2 firmware cannot be adapted for use with the the Waveshare and Pimoroni Audio Dac modules (as discussed below), but the Bamboo pico_usb_i2s_speaker can be used by changing the code GPIO pin assignments.
+Also read [**Set-i2s-pins-values.txt**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/DacPico/PicoAmp2/Set-i2s-pins-values.txt), which explains why the sctanf Pico Amp 2 firmware cannot be adapted for use with the the Waveshare and Pimoroni Audio Dac modules (as discussed below), but the Bamboo pico_usb_i2s_speaker can be used by changing the code GPIO pin assignments.

 ### 16bit Waveshare and Pimoroni Audio DACs